Vxtzq/Prompt2Material/README.md

 # Requirements

-The version of packages is not really important
+The version of the packages is not really important

 If using python :